Thread: A Logic-Based Data Organization Paradigm for How-To Question Answering with Retrieval Augmented Generation: Scenarios and Datasets

-For the Mind2Web dataset, each task is treated as a multi-choice question.
-We adapt the evaluation metrics used in~\citep{deng2024mind2web}, which include: \textit{Element Accuracy (Ele.
-Acc)} to compare the chosen HTML element with all provided elements; \textit{Operation F1 (Op.
+We adapt the evaluation metrics from~\citep{deng2024mind2web}, which include: \textit{Element Accuracy (Ele.
+Acc)} to evaluate the chosen HTML element; \textit{Operation F1 (Op.
 F1)} to calculate the token-level F1 score for predicted operations such as ``CLICK'', ``TYPE IN'', etc.; \textit{Step Success Rate (Step SR)}, where a step is successful if both the selected element and predicted operation are accurate; and \textit{Success Rate (SR)}, where a task is successful only if all steps are successful.

 For the WikiHow dataset, which contains ground truth steps, we leverage LLMs to extract ``Action Items'' from each ground truth step and generated step, and we use the following metrics: \textit{Precision} ($P=\frac{\# matched\_items}{\# total\_generated\_items}$); Recall ($R=\frac{\# matched\_items}{\# total\_groundtruth\_items}$); \textit{F1}; and \textit{Success Rate (SR)} to assess if the generated steps can successfully complete the task, using LLMs to evaluate (Appendix~\ref{appendix_wiki} shows the evaluation prompt).